dvklopfenstein/pmidcite/README.md

 <img src="doc/images/Search_Features_GS_v_PubMed.png" alt="Google Scholar vs PubMed" width="600"/>
 </p>

-In late October 2013, Boeker et al. recommended that a scientific search interface contain five integrated search criteria.
+In 2013, Boeker et al. recommended that a scientific search interface contain five integrated search criteria.
 PubMed implements all five criteria, while Google did not in 2013 or today.

-Google's highly popular implementation of the forward citation search through their ubiquitous "Cited by N" links is a better experience than PubMed's implentation of the forward citation search.
+Google's highly popular implementation of the forward citation search through their ubiquitous "Cited by N" links is a "Better" experience than PubMed's implentation of their forward citation search.

-If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), then you can use *pmidcite* on the command line alongside the PubMed search experience in your browser.
+If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), then you might want to consider using *pmidcite* on the command line alongside the PubMed browser search experience.

-Using the PubMed web interface plus citation data (including a paper's ranking among its co-citation network) downloaded from the NIH using, *pmidcite* is a "Better" experience than using Google Scholar.
+Viewing citation data (including a paper's ranking among its co-citation network) downloaded from the NIH using *pmidcite* alongside the PubMed web interfase is a "Better" experience than using Google Scholar.

 ### What is in [PubMed](https://pubmed.ncbi.nlm.nih.gov)?
 Take a [**quick tour**](https://www.nlm.nih.gov/pubs/techbull/ma20/brief/ma20_pubmed_essentials.html)